Deploy Microsoft Dynamics 365 for Outlook by using Group Policy

 Consider using Microsoft Distributed File System (DFS) to help improve the security and availability of your distribution points.
 For more information about DFS, see DFS Namespaces and DFS Replication Overview.
 We recommend that you understand the DFS features before you configure your distribution point servers.

-Create the Group Policy Object (GPO) and target the application to Microsoft Dynamics CRM users.
+Create the Group Policy Object (GPO) and target the application to Microsoft Dynamics 365 users.
 To do this, follow these steps:

-On a domain controller in the domain where Microsoft Dynamics CRM is installed, start Group Policy Management.
+On a domain controller in the domain where Microsoft Dynamics 365 is installed, start Group Policy Management.

 In Group Policy Management, expand Forest, Domains right-click the domain, and then click Create a GPO in this domain, and Link it here.

-In the New GPO dialog, type a name for the GPO, such as Microsoft Dynamics CRM Users, and then click OK.
+In the New GPO dialog, type a name for the GPO, such as Microsoft Dynamics 365 Users, and then click OK.

 Creating a GPO at the domain level configures the GPO with domain-wide scope.